msaswata15/Ai-Companion/AI-Career-Companion/README.md

 ### 🎤 Mock Interview (with Proctor Mode)
 - Upload resume and JD, or use shared uploads
+- Viva (non-coding) and coding questions are supported
+- **Coding Challenge:**
-- Only viva (non-coding) questions are presented for voice answers
+  - Only Python coding questions are given (DSA-focused)
+  - One random coding question per session (persisted)
+  - User code and hidden test case results persist after each run
+  - Hidden test cases are checked and detailed error messages (with line numbers) are shown for failures
+  - Robust session state management for code, results, and question
+- **Proctor Mode:**
+  - Webcam photo capture every 30 seconds
+  - Tab switch/minimize detection and logging
+  - Exam auto-termination after excessive tab switches
+  - Download all proctoring data as a ZIP file
-- Sequential question flow: one question at a time, with live audio recording and feedback
+- Sequential question flow: one question at a time, with live audio recording and feedback (for viva)
-- Proctor Mode: webcam photo capture, tab switch detection, and session logging
 - Live timers for each section
 - After all questions, a holistic report is generated (strengths, improvements, resume-JD fit)
 - Download the full report; session resets automatically for a new interview